ABNG/user-explorer-app/README.md

 ### User List Screen
 Displays a scrollable list of users fetched from the API with:
-- A search bar to filter users by name.
+- A search bar to filter users, with debouncing to ensure a smooth user experience.
 - Pull-to-refresh functionality.
 - Loading and error indicators.
 - Smooth navigation to the detail screen.